ralfbecher/OSI/core-spec/spec.md

 ## Metrics

-Quantitative measures defined on business data, representing key calculations like sums, averages, ratios, etc. Metrics can be defined at the semantic model level and can  span multiple datasets.
+Quantitative measures defined on business data, representing key calculations like sums, averages, ratios, etc. Metrics are defined at the semantic model level and can  span multiple datasets.

 ### Schema